 When errors occur, the GM reregisters to the next available key server (KS) to retrieve the latest policy and keys and maintains all previously downloaded group policies and keys until the registration is complete.

-(TEK).
-When a GM receives invalid SPI packets that it cannot decrypt, a recovery registration to the next key server (KS) on its list is performed.
+In the case of a positive invalid SPI, a recovery registration to the next key server (KS) on its list is performed.
 This recovery registration is repeated for each invalid stateful packet inspection (SPI) packet or TBAR error in each client recovery interval to the next KS on the list.
 When all the KSs in the list are recovered and no longer contain the invalid SPI, that SPI is marked as a false positive and no more recovery registrations are performed.
 The KSs will always do the recovery registration for TBAR errors.
 However, once the GM recovers to all the KSs in the list because of an invalid SPI and none of the KSs has that SPI, it will mark that SPI as a false positive and will not do more recovery registrations due to that SPI.

 A syslog message is generated to notify you that this GM recovery reregistration feature is triggered.
 For instance, if you configure the GM to monitor for control-plane errors every 300 seconds, when the recovery registration occurs the following syslog is generated: